rednafi/rednafi.com/content/go/interface_guards.md

 contract.

 However, there's a way you can statically check interface conformity at compile time with zero runtime overhead.
-Turns out, this was always buried in Effective Go[^1].
+Turns out, this was always buried in [Effective Go].
 Observe:

 ```go
 import "io"